WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 tags: [Swift, Objective-C, 'Aspect-Oriented Programming']
 ---

-## Case Study: Intervening UIScrollView instances's Pan Gesture Recognizer
+## Case Study: Intervening UIScrollView Instances's Pan Gesture Recognizer

 As we known, `UIScrollView` translates pan gesture signals into `scrollViewDidXXX:` messages and sends to its delegate, most of the time